Haym Hirsh (Instructor)

 Textbook: Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig, Draft 4th Edition.
 This edition is a working online draft and does not require you to buy the 3rd edition hardcopy.
 Follow this link to access it (NetID required).
 To submit feedback (and earn Karma Points!), go here.

 Enrollment information: If you are interested in this class and are not enrolled, please get on the waitlist.

-Please follow this link for the schedule, which outlines milestones/assignments for 470 and the course calendar.
+Please follow this link for the schedule, which outlines topics and provides links to lecture slides, readings, and homeworks as well as the course calendar.